 Once the Panel has approved you as a potential nominee, the High Sheriff will inform the Lord-Lieutenant of the choice of the panel and receive the Lord-Lieutenant’s approval.
 The Lord-Lieutenant doesn’t normally override the decision of the properly constituted panel without a good reason about which the Panel may not be aware.

 The current High Sheriff will then approach you, explain about the role of the High Sheriff, the time required, the likely costs involved, the non-political nature of the appointment and ask whether you would be prepared to accept the nomination.

-The current High Sheriff will then submit your name by the end of January to the Clerk of the Queen’s Remembrancer at the Royal Courts of Justice.
-From there all nominations are considered by HM The Queen.
+The current High Sheriff will then submit your name by the end of January to the Clerk of The King’s Remembrancer at the Royal Courts of Justice.
+From there all nominations are considered by HM The King.